Semicolonstartingtexts/conversationhubstandards/standards.md

 Tracking, the application of effects applying and interacting at the current moment in the interactions of a user with the user in a mapping with the user, the system speech, to be system speech, with the provisions and the application of effects applicable applying as the provisions permit for system speech, to be stacked or otherwise and the effects applicable from the system speech when and where and to whomever the effects are applicable permitted to be applying application of effects applicable in interactions with others interacting with a user in and out of a mapping and the user interacting with the user’s self in and out of a mapping, individually and respectively with the application of effects applicable from system speech staying individual and respective and applicable for others affected when application of effects applicable isn’t unlawful still, and isn’t allowed to be contrary to the Semicolonstartingtexts/conversationserverstandards repository’s main branch’s micro.md, standards.md and communityprovisions.md’s on GitHub.com’s files’ contents from the current version of the repository, without expansion, redaction or alteration, through system speech which is tracked, when referencing the repository without referencing a specific branch, the main branch is referenced, or may be by others which consent still and for whomever interacting with the application of effects applicable isn’t unlawful to have the application of effects applicable applying to themselves and the affected interactions of theirs, and if the application of effects applicable is with an object, the interacting application of effects applicable aren’t allowed to be manufacturer, regulating agency, contractual obligation, licensing, publisher, owning entity, managing entity, user and developer disapproved of user or server or endpoint or relay or waypoint or node or system speech interactions, and in intention and in focus

-Mappings, networks of users with preferring and/or ways able to be stacked on the mapping or by users in the mapping when and how server provisions permit created through the permitting reserved or server provisioned or zone bound or user preferred system commands or provisions, with users interactions between or with through the server restricted to permitted reserved or server provisioned or zone bound or user preferred system commands which the server provisions allow
+Mappings, networks of users with preferrings and/or ways able to be stacked on the mapping or by users in the mapping when and how server provisions permit created through the permitting reserved or server provisioned or zone bound or user preferred system commands or provisions, with users interactions between or with through the server restricted to permitted reserved or server provisioned or zone bound or user preferred system commands which the server provisions allow

 Relaypoint, any attached resource or attached relaypoint or resource which has a direct route by way of network connectivity to the endpoint and associated backend